Home Health Star Ratings

 What are the home health star ratings?

-We built the Care Compare website on Medicare.gov as a key tool to help consumers choose a home health care provider.
+The Centers for Medicare & Medicaid Services (CMS) has built the Care Compare website at Medicare.gov as a key tool to help consumers choose a home health care provider.
 It's designed to be an easy-to-access, convenient official source of information about provider quality.

 To make the information easier to use, Care Compare provides tools like “star ratings" that summarize some of the current health care provider performance measures.
 The star ratings offer consumers another tool to help them make health care decisions.
 Consumers will still find value in the other quality information on Care Compare.

 How are the home health star ratings calculated?

 Because CMS knows the information posted on Care Compare is very important to home health agencies, other stakeholders, and consumers, using a transparent development process to make sure all stakeholders:

 - Have the chance to learn about how the star ratings were developed.